|

 obfirmare animum auribusque praetendere.
 Tum crebrescere fragor,

-adventare et |
+adventare et | INTERIOR OF

 DOMUS.
 ATHENS.
 NIGHT.
 LONG SHOT, showing the PHILOSOPHER sitting